LogLM: From Task-based to Instruction-based Automated Log Analysis

 \paragraph{Evaluation Setting}

-The evaluation sets for \textit{Log Interpretation}, \textit{Root Cause Analysis} and \textit{Solution Recommendation} encompass 76 Q\&A pairs for each capability, constructed from user posts and highest-voted resolutions in real-world technical community as described in Section~\ref{sec:method_IRS}.
-For baselines, general-purpose LLMs are involved given their strong abilities of solving complex problems~\cite{kalyan2023survey,kung2023performance}, including four most representative LLMs: LLaMA-3-70B~\cite{dubey2024llama}, LLaMA-3.1-405B~\cite{dubey2024llama}, Claude-3.5-Sonnet~\cite{claude} and GPT-4~\cite{achiam2023gpt}.
-In addition, OWL-7B~\cite{guoowl}, a domain-purpose LLM designed for Q\&A in IT operations, is also included in the evaluation.
+The evaluation sets for IRS tasks encompass 76 Q\&A pairs for each capability, constructed from user posts and highest-voted resolutions in real-world technical community as described in Section~\ref{sec:method_IRS}.
+For baselines, general-purpose LLMs are involved given their strong abilities of solving complex problems~\cite{kalyan2023survey,kung2023performance}, including LLaMA-3-70B~\cite{dubey2024llama}, LLaMA-3.1-405B~\cite{dubey2024llama}, Claude-3.5-Sonnet~\cite{claude} and GPT-4~\cite{achiam2023gpt}.
+In addition, OWL-7B~\cite{guoowl}, a domain-purpose LLM designed for IT operations, is also included in the evaluation.
 All baselines are directly prompted with instructions in the evaluation sets (\emph{i.e.}, zero-shot).
 For fairness, we examine the zero-shot (\emph{i.e.}, no in-domain training data) performance of LogLM in Section~\ref{sec:unseen_task}.

-The evaluation employs four commonly-used metrics for measuring the accuracy of generated answers compared with reference answers in Q\&A tasks.
+The evaluation employs four commonly-used metrics in Q\&A tasks for measuring the accuracy of generated answers compared with reference answers.
 ROUGE-1 and ROUGE-2~\cite{lin2004rouge} assess the overlap of unigrams and bigrams (\emph{i.e.}, a sequence of one or two consecutive words), respectively, between the generated and reference texts, focusing on successful recalls of information in reference answers.
 ROUGE-L~\cite{lin2004rouge} measures the longest common subsequence (LCS) between the two texts, capturing sentence-level structural similarity.
 BLEU~\cite{papineni2002bleu} evaluates precision of generated answers by counting percentage of n-gram (\emph{i.e.}, n consecutive words) overlap in the generated texts, penalizing brevity and rewarding fluency.

 Each of these metrics ranges from 0 to 100.
 A score of 100 indicates a perfect match between the generated and reference text, while a score of 0 indicates no overlap.
 ROUGE-1 and ROUGE-2 are computed as the ratio of overlapping n-grams in the generated text to number of n-grams in the reference text.
 ROUGE-L is calculated as the length of LCS to the length of the reference text.
 BLEU, however, is calculated as the geometric mean of n-gram precision (\emph{i.e.}, overlapping n-grams to number of n-grams in the predicted text) from $n=1$ to $n=4$, with a brevity penalty to penalize short outputs.
 These four metrics capture both surface-level lexical overlap and deeper structural similarities, which are essential for Q\&A evaluation.